How to Automate Insurance Processes with Workflow Management Software

 Through 2024, the drive towards hyper-automation will lead organizations to adopt at least three out of the 20 process-based software types to enable greater automation.

 This trend is a clear indication that more and more organizations in the insurance industry are recognizing the benefits of automation, and are looking to implement automation solutions at greater scale.
-As the insurance industry continues looking for ways to improve efficiency, reduce errors, and save time, one way they’re likely to achieve these goals is by implementing process automation with workflow management software.
+As the insurance industry continues looking for ways to operate faster, reduce errors, and still delight customers, one way they’re likely to achieve these goals is by implementing process automation with workflow management software.

-Workflow management software can automate repetitive and time-consuming tasks such as the submission of claims, tracking of claims status, and follow-up with insurance providers, among many other key business operations.
+Workflow management software can automate repetitive and time-consuming processes such as compliance management, customer ticketing automation, the submission of claims, tracking of claims status, and follow-up with insurance providers, among many other key business operations.

 1. What is workflow management and automation software?